Exploring Electric Car Charger Costs for Public Charging

 You can determine what type of charging port your electric vehicle has through your dealer, handbook, lease company, etc.

 The fastest way to locate a suitable public chargepoint is to utilize apps like Zap-Map that locates the different chargepoints on the map.
-You can narrow down your search to the EV type, connector type, charging speed and it shows any related problems with the charger.
+You can narrow down your search to the EV type, connector type, and charging speed and it shows any related problems with the charger.

 Cost of Public Charging